LiaScript/liascript.github.com/content/english/blog/019_how-to-activate-tooltips-in-liascript.md

 author: André Dietrich
 image: "/images/post/tooltips.jpg"
 categories:
-    - Examples
+    - Feature
 tags:
-    - LiaScript
-    - Feature
+    - Tooltips
-    - YouTube
+    - Video

 description: LiaScript has a new tooltip feature, which was inspired by the Wikipedia tooltips, which provide more information about a certain topic if you hover a link with the mouse.
 ---